tjohnman/KNOH/Save File Specifications.md

 or even
 >"How - *actually* - are the contents of a Kohctpryktop design area represented?"

-(Ie: "what's the actual format used in the original game?")
+(Ie: "What's the actual format used in the original game?")

 In order to approach these two we will first take on a **cell-centric view on things** and see what possible states ("configurations") a single cell can be in.
 [TODO: "Imagine: build graphical rep with a 1000 or so pics"]